rajkosara/PF-Tests/README.md

 ```

-4. Run the following at where you have checkouted the test code
+4.Run the following at where you have checkouted the test code

 ```bash
 bundle install